singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise5.md

 2. Scroll down to the Timeout Handling section.

-3. In the Timeout Handling panel, provide the required settings.
+>**Note:** In the Timeout Handling panel, provide the required settings.
 This is where you configure how you want the system to handle different user session types.

-  - **Empty Session Timeout:** Specify how to handle idle user sessions: never timeout idle sessions, or timeout after a specified number of minutes. **Note:** When a session is disconnected, the session is preserved in memory.
-When a session is logged out, the session is not preserved in memory, and any unsaved documents are lost.

-  - **When Timeout Occurs:** Leave blank.

   - **Log Off Disconnected Sessions:** Select **Timeout After** and set value as **90** Minutes.